niwith/DropInMultiplayer/DropInMultiplayerV2/README.md

 # DropInMultiplayer
-The drop in multiplayer mod for Risk of Rain 2, now updated (hopefully) to work with Seekers of the Storm!
+The drop in multiplayer mod for Risk of Rain 2, now updated (hopefully) to work with Alloyed Collective!
 This mod allows the host to have players join mid-game, and automatically gives them items to help them catch up!

 If you have any bug reports, ping me on the modding discord (@niwith on https://discord.gg/5MbXZvd), or feel free to private message me.